Time and Tide (magazine)

+While there are no definite numbers confirming circulation of the magazine, in its first year it sold between 5,000 and 10,000 copies per week with an estimated increase to between 12,000 and 15,000 in the 1920s and 30,000 during World War II.

+The bestselling comic novel by E.M.
+Delafield, Diary of a Provincial Lady, began as a serial in Time and Tide, from December 1929 onwards.
+It was published as a book in 1930 and has not been out of print since.
+Delafield became internationally famous and wrote three sequels.

 In 1940, the article "The Necessity of Chivalry" by C. S. Lewis was published in Time and Tide, beginning an association between Lewis and the magazine that would last 20 years and include more articles and reviews.
 In 1944, Lewis's articles "Democratic Education" and "The Parthenon and the Optative" were published, while "Hedonics" appeared in 1945.
 In 1946, the magazine published Lewis's articles "Different Tastes in Literature" and "Period Criticism".
 In 1954, Lewis published one of the first reviews of J. R. R. Tolkien's The Fellowship of the Ring, and in 1955 his reviews of The Two Towers and The Return of the King were published.
 Lewis also frequently contributed poetry, including his poem "The Meteorite" (7 December 1946), which he used as the motto for his book Miracles (1947).

-Another significant contributor was Lewis's friend and fellow Oxford "Inkling" Charles Williams, who contributed regularly from 1937 until his death in 1945.
-His important articles included a review of the 'B' text of W. B. Yeats's A Vision (1937) and an exposition of his own Arthurian sequence of poems, Taliessin Through Logres (1938).
+Another significant contributor was Lewis's friend and fellow Oxford "Inkling" Charles Williams, who contributed regularly from 1937 until he died in 1945.
+His important articles included a review of the "B" text of W. B. Yeats's A Vision (1937) and an exposition of his own Arthurian sequence of poems, Taliessin Through Logres (1938).

-Time and Tide never sold well; its peak circulation was 14,000 copies.
-It is estimated that the magazine was subsidised by Rhondda to the sum of £500,000 during the 38 years she owned it.
-In 1956, Time and Tide and André Deutsch published a hardbound book anthology of favourite writings titled Time & Tide Anthology, with an introduction by Rhondda and edited by Anthony Lejeune.
+In 1956, Time and Tide and André Deutsch published a hardbound book collection of favourite writings titled Time & Tide Anthology, with an introduction by Rhondda and edited by Anthony Lejeune.

 With Rhondda's death in 1958, it passed to the control of Rev Timothy Beaumont and editor John Thompson in March 1960.
 Under their supervision, it became a political news-magazine with a Christian flavour during the 1960s.
 It, however, continued to lose £600 a week and, in June 1962, he sold it to Brittain Publishing Company, where it was continued by W. J. Brittain.
-It became a monthly in 1970 and closed in 1979.
+It became a monthly in 1970, and then ceased publication in 1979.

 The Time and Tide title was later purchased by Sidgwick and Jackson, a subsidiary of the hotel group Trust House Forte.
-They continued to publish it quarterly during 1984–1986 from their global headquarters in London with Alexander Chancellor as editor.
-Again, it was propped-up by a very wealthy peer, Lord Forte of Ripley.
+It was resurrected as a quarterly from 1984 to 1986, edited from their global headquarters in London by Alexander Chancellor and propped up by a very wealthy peer, Lord Forte of Ripley.

-The magazine ceased publication in 1979.
-It was briefly resurrected as a quarterly between 1984 and 1986.